pinkfish/openscad_boardgame_toolkit/docs/boardgame_toolkit.scad.md

 Creates a box with a specific number of hex spaces given the rows/cols and width of the pieces.
 Useful for making 18xx style boxes quickly.
 Children to this are the same as children to the MakeBoxWithSlidingLid.

+This will make
+sure the cutouts are only inside the box and in the floor, if you want to cut out the sides of the box do this with a difference after making this object.

 **Arguments:**

 <abbr title="These args can be used by position or by name.">By&nbsp;Position</abbr> | What it does